 5.4.
-During the data collection phase of an examination, the examiner attaches two sensors (known as fingerplates or electrodes) to the underside surface of two fingers of an examinee's hand to record and monitor their EDA.
-Most examiners favor placing the fingerplates on the volar surfaces of the distal phalanges (the pad opposite the fingernail) on the examinee's non-dominant hand (Dawson et al, 2000).
+During the data collection phase of an examination, the examiner attaches two sensors (known as fingerplates or electrodes) to the underside surface of two fingers of an examinee's hand or to the palmer surfaces of the hand to record and monitor their EDA.
+If used, most examiners favor placing the fingerplates on the volar surfaces of the distal phalanges (the pad opposite the fingernail) on the examinee's non-dominant hand (Dawson et al, 2000).